We at Middlesbrough Football Club strive to make football accessible to all.

 MFC have also identified amenity and easy access seating in both the West Stand Lower and the East Stand Lower.
 Please speak to a member of the Ticket Office for more information.
 A map of these areas can be downloaded below.

 Visually impaired supporters are able to sit alongside their personal assistants in any part of the stadium, providing the seating is suitable for their specific requirements.

 For visiting supporters, there is wheelchair availability on a raised deck within the visitors section.
 Again, additional spaces are provided pitchside if needed.
 These tickets will be forwarded to the opposing team and must be purchased directly though the visiting club.

-Tickets for wheelchair users and their personal assistants, along with tickets for visually impaired supporters, are sold on a two-for-one basis at the standard price for the available stand (personal assistant goes free).
+Tickets for wheelchair users, visually impaired and other disabled supporters and their personal assistants, are sold on a two-for-one basis at the standard price for the available stand (personal assistant goes free). .
 Please speak to the Ticket Office for more information.

 The Riverside Stadium has approximately 190 seasonal accessible parking spaces, located in all car parks around the stadium.